Skip to content

 Your clinical team will discuss the possible risks and benefits of each treatment with you.

-You can read more on this topic if you follow the links at the top of this page.
+You can read more on this topic if you follow the ‘Related Information‘ links on this page.
 Each treatment also has a detailed Patient Information Leaflet:

 There are no clinical trials or studies that directly compare the effects of these treatments.